 No structure, either affixed to or separate and apart from the residential dwelling, shall be erected or built or placed upon any lot without the prior written consent of the Association; which Association shall require a showing by the applicant that the proposed structure also complies with applicable state and city building codes and any other applicable codes, and that such proposed structure is in harmony with the external design of the residential dwelling on the lot of the proposed structure.
 No storage structures which are separate and apart from the residential dwelling will be allowed.

-No trailer, boat, tent, camper, whether mounted or unmounted, motorhomes, recreational vehicles, or any related equipment, or any similar vehicles shall be placed, parked, or stored outside of a garage.
-No vehicle shall be parked other than on the driveway, such driveway to conform with all applicable codes and Association restrictions.
+No trailer, boat, tent, camper, whether mounted or unmounted, motorhome, recreational vehicle, or any related equipment or similar vehicle, shall be placed, parked, or stored outside of a garage on any lot.
+Temporary parking of the above items on the driveway for a period not to exceed five (5) days in any calendar month is allowed.
+Temporary parking for two consecutive five-day periods (the equivalent of ten consecutive days) is not allowed.

-A lot owner must make written notification to the Board of Directors of temporary parking of the above items on the driveway for a period not to exceed five (5) days in any calendar month.
-Two consecutive five-day periods (the equivalent of ten consecutive days) will not be allowed.
+No vehicle shall be parked on any lot other than on the driveway, such driveway to conform with all applicable codes and Association restrictions.
+Parking in public streets adjacent to any lot is governed by the Lake Oswego City Code and not this First Amended Declaration of Covenants, Conditions and Restrictions.

-ARTICLE V
+ARTICLE V - SIGNS

 No sign of any kind shall be displayed to public view on any lot or improvement thereon, except one on-premises sign advertising the property for sale or rent.
-This restriction shall not apply to signs used by Declarant and/or his assigns during the period of construction and the initial sale of the lots in the plat.

-ARTICLE VI
+ARTICLE VI - FENCES

 No fence or wall of any kind shall be erected without the prior written consent of the Association.
 Furthermore, the maximum height of a site-obscuring fence shall be six (6) feet, and such fence shall be of wood construction and shall not be placed forward of the side of the residence along which it parallels.

-ARTICLE VII
+ARTICLE VII - ANIMALS

-No animals, including livestock or poultry of any kind, shall be raised, bred, or kept on any lot; except that dogs, cats, or other household pets may be kept, provided that they are not kept, bred or maintained for any commercial purposes.
+Subject only to reasonable accommodations required by fair housing laws, no animals, including livestock or poultry of any kind, shall be raised, bred, or kept on any lot; except that dogs, cats, or other household pets may be kept, provided that they are not kept, bred or maintained for any commercial purposes.

-ARTICLE VIII
+ARTICLE VIII - ANTENNAS

-No television antennas, or antennas of any kind, may be installed in such a manner as to be visible outside of any dwelling.
+Exterior satellite dishes or antennas with a diameter of one meter or less that are covered under the Federal Communications Commission over-the-air reception devices rule (OTARD) are allowed.
+All other antennas must be installed in such a manner as to not be visible outside of any dwelling.

-ARTICLE IX
+ARTICLE IX – PREMISES MAINTENANCE AND LANDSCAPING

-No tree eight (8) inches or more in diameter shall be removed from any property without the prior written consent of the Association.
-Furthermore, each Lot Owner shall maintain the exterior of the premises and the improvements situated thereon, including but not limited to roofs, fences, gutters, downspouts, exterior building surfaces, trees, shrubs, grass, walks and other exterior improvements, in a neat and orderly manner and in good order and repair.
+Each lot owner shall maintain the exterior of the premises and the improvements situated thereon, including but not limited to roofs, fences, gutters, downspouts, exterior building surfaces, trees, shrubs, grass, walks and other exterior improvements, in a neat and orderly manner and in good order and repair.

-Premises surrounding buildings shall be maintained; weeds shall be removed with reasonable frequency, grass shall be cut during growing seasons so as to conform to neighborhood appearances, and generally the outside appearances of the homes and land surrounding them shall be maintained in a manner and to a standard consistent with that generally maintained by the neighboring properties and throughout the subdivision.
+Premises surrounding buildings shall be maintained; weeds shall be removed with reasonable frequency; and grass shall be cut during growing seasons so as to conform to neighborhood appearances.
+Association approval is not required for landscaping changes; however, the outside appearances of the homes and land surrounding them shall be maintained in a manner and to a standard consistent with that generally maintained by the neighboring properties and lots throughout the Property.

-ARTICLE X
+ARTICLE X – EXTERIOR CHANGES TO HOMES

 Prior to commencement of construction of any dwelling and/or fence on any lot, the plans, elevations, site location, materials and exterior colors must be approved in writing by the Association; once approval is received, any subsequent changes of any kind must be submitted to the Association for written approval.